golemfactory/golem-architecture/arch-snapshot/arch.md

 - Invoices are emitted after the agreement concludes, and they contain the total amount due for all activities.

-##### Interaction between provider and requestor
+##### Interaction between provider and Requestor
-Whenever a provider sends a payment-related document, the requestor may take one of three actions:
+Whenever a provider sends a payment-related document, the Requestor may take one of three actions:
 - Accept the document (sending a message to Provider), obligating itself to pay the amount in case of invoices and payable DebitNotes.